-Add style and functionality to your 9.7-inch iPad Pro with these 15 cases
+Add style and functionality with the best iPad Pro 9.7 cases

 Luvvitt Clear Grip Case ($13)

-Here’s a minimalist option that can be used in conjunction with Apple’s Smart Cover or Smart Keyboard.
-Luvvitt’s offering is a transparent shell made from flexible TPU, with reinforced corners that extend to the front and back of your device, preventing it from touching surfaces when placed faced down.
-You’ll also find openings for your phone’s controls, ports, speakers, and camera.
-The striped, textured sides are just a bonus that help enhance your grip.
+Here is a minimalist option that can be used in conjunction with Apple’s Smart Cover or Smart Keyboard.
+Luvvitt’s offering is a transparent shell made of flexible thermoplastic polyurethane (TPU), with reinforced corners that extend to the front and back of your device, preventing it from touching surfaces when placed facedown.
+You will also find openings for your phone’s controls, ports, speakers, and camera.
+The striped, textured sides are just a bonus that helps enhance your grip.

 Buy one now from:

 This case combines a TPU shell for shock absorption with a polycarbonate back panel, one that comes in a medley of colors.
 The design is common, sure, but it works well to keep your tablet protected.
-There are also tactile button covers and a slew of cut-outs lining the case, which provide unfettered access to your tablet’s various features and functions.
+There are also tactile button covers and a slew of cutouts lining the case, which provide unfettered access to your tablet’s various features and functions.
 You can even use the case in conjunction with Apple’s Smart Cover or Smart Keyboard, or make use of a special clip that’s designed to hold your Apple Pencil.

 Buy one now from: